f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

 ====================

-In previous generation chassis and appliances F5 supported **vCMP** as a means of providing multitenancy and virtualization. vCMP allowed for configuration of **Guests** which were independent virtualized instances of BIG-IP. rSeries provides a similar type of virtualization experience, however it is not based on vCMP.
+In previous generation chassis and appliances, F5 supported **vCMP** as a means of providing multitenancy and virtualization. vCMP allowed for configuration of **Guests** which were independent virtualized instances of BIG-IP. rSeries provides a similar type of virtualization experience, however it is not based on vCMP.
 Instead rSeries will allow for **Tenants** to be created which are virtualized instances of BIG-IP on top of the containerized F5OS layer.

 Unlike iSeries, where vCMP is included on some models, rSeries is multitenant by default.
 There is no option for a “bare metal” configuration.
 You may configure one large tenant to emulate a “bare-metal” type BIG-IP configuration if required, but it is running one large tenant.
 Below is a depiction of BIG-IP tenants running on top of the F5OS layer.